New all-time low for Glencore drags UK stocks lower

 * Rise in miners lends support (Adds details, closing prices)

-LONDON, Sept 28 British shares fell on Monday, slightly underperforming the broader European market, hit by new fears over miner Glencore's ability to withstand a metals price slump, and an end to deal talks at Vodafone.
+LONDON, Sept 28 British shares fell on Monday, slightly underperforming the broader European market, hit by fresh fears over miner Glencore's ability to withstand a metals price slump and an end to deal talks at Vodafone.

 The UK market is relatively exposed to mining and commodities stocks, which have been in the firing line amid an emerging-markets slowdown.

-"One cannot deny the fact that investors are - if the share price is telling you anything - extremely concerned about the near-term outlook," Jeremy Batstone-Carr, market analyst at Charles Stanley, said.

-The broader FTSE 350 mining index fell 7.2 percent, hitting its lowest level since Dec.
-2008, weighed down by miners Anglo American, down almost 8 percent, and Rio Tinto, BHP Billiton and Antofagasta all trading down more than 3.5 percent.
+The broader FTSE 350 mining index fell almost 5 percent to its lowest level since Dec.
+2008.

 The outlook for China's economy was also a drag, with forecasts pointing to a likely shrinking of the country's giant factory sector for the second month in a row.
 Profits earned by Chinese industrial companies declined at the sharpest rate in four years in August, according to official data.